Nodes are used to host graphical objects (paths or controls) that can be arranged and manipulated on a diagram page.

 Drawing tool enables users to draw custom nodes and shapes by clicking and dragging on the diagram surface.

 Seamlessly data-bind to various client-side and remote data sources such as JSON, RESTful services, OData services, WCF services, and much more.

 Diagram control has a predefined set of commands.
 Some standard commands are mapped to keyboard shortcuts.
 It is also possible to configure new commands and key combinations.

 Automatic layout is used to arrange nodes automatically based on a predefined layout logic.
-There is built-in support for organization chart layout, hierarchical tree layout, and radial tree layout.
+There is built-in support for organization chart layout, hierarchical tree layout, symmetric layout, and radial tree layout.